 16. Go Hiking at Kaumana Caves State Park

 The Kaumana Caves were created when Mauna Loa erupted back in 1881.
 You can only hike through 2 miles of these caves.
+As of the last update of this post, there is no volcano activity on Moana Loa, but there was in late 2022, so that could change at any time!

 I recommend wearing sturdy shoes to enter the cave.
 You shouldn’t go any further than what is allowed, either.
 That area is prone to floods and seismic activity.